Parth-Sahastrabuddhe/GenMatch/README.md

 A proof-of-concept implementation of an open-vocabulary object detector that can locate any object in an image using natural language descriptions, powered by OpenAI's CLIP model.

-![Demo GIF of the object detector in action]

 ---

 ## ## Overview